Lalitmohan6376/Click-on-Ad-prediction/README.md

 This project shows how machine learning can be used to predict user behavior.
 It can help businesses improve advertisement performance and increase profit 📊

-🚀 Future Improvements

-Try other models like Logistic Regression or XGBoost

-Use more data for better accuracy

-Deploy the model using Flask for real-world use

----

-Agar chaho to main isko aur interview-level strong bana sakta hoon ya is project ke liye perfect explanation (2–3 minute answer) bhi bana deta hoon 👍